trumpeterchris/Weather2Sheet/README.md

 Wu
 ==========

-Version 3.9.7
+Version 3.10.0

 _wu_ is a small, fast command-line application that retrieves weather data from [Weather Underground](http://www.wunderground.com).

 Description
 -----------

 To use _wu,_ you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
-You should then add that key and the name of your default weather station to $HOME/.condrc:
+You should then add that key and the name of your default weather station, and your preference for Fahrenheit or Celcius (new feature in 3.10!) to $HOME/.condrc.
+E.g.:

 	{
 	  "key": "YOUR_API_KEY",
-	  "station": "Lincoln, NE"
+	  "station": "Lincoln, NE",
+		"degrees": "F"
 	}

 (the above is available in the wu root directory as "condrc")